 Texas is a popular destination for working families and retirees for a variety of reasons.
-Some common motivations include warm weather, the absence of income taxes, and abundant employment opportunities.
-If you're wondering what are the best places to live in Texas, our guide should make it easier to find your ideal community.
-Texas is among the fastest-growing states in the U.S.
+From its warm climate and lack of income taxes to its abundant employment opportunities, it's no wonder why so many people are drawn to the Lone Star State.
+But what makes Texas such an attractive place to live?
+Our guide should make it easier to find your ideal community.
+Texas is one of the fastest-growing states in the U.

-In the U.S., and for good reason.
-An affordable cost of living, a temperate climate, a promising job market, and plenty to see and do make Texas a win for newcomers.
-Because the cost of living in Texas is approximately 6% lower than the average for all U.S. states.
+S., and for good reason.
+An affordable cost of living, a temperate climate, a promising job market, and plenty to see and do make Texas a great choice for newcomers.
+According to the Texas Economic Development Corporation, the state has the ninth largest economy in the world.
+Plus, the cost of living in Texas is approximately 6% lower than the average for all U.

 S. states, so you can save money on food and health care by living here.
 Texas is also known for its vibrant arts and entertainment scene, with a number of festivals, concerts and theaters across the state.
 Sports fans will find plenty to cheer about too, with teams like the San Antonio Spurs and the University of Texas Longhorns competing for their attention.

 And don't forget about the number one attraction in Texas: San Antonio's famous riverwalk, which features restaurants, shopping and cultural experiences.
 Beyond its attractions, Texas also offers a variety of natural beauty, from the beaches of the Gulf Coast to a host of national parks.
 And with two of the largest universities in the country - The University of Texas at Austin and Texas A&M University - there are plenty of educational opportunities as well.
 That said, there are some drawbacks to living in Texas.